Undertale: Release

 Other Undertale media and merchandise have been released, including toy figurines and plush toys based on characters from the game.
-The game's official soundtrack, Undertale Soundtrack, was released by video game music label Materia Collective in 2015, simultaneously with the game's release.
-Additionally, two official Undertale cover albums have been released: the 2015 metal/electronic album Determination by RichaadEB and Amie Waters, and the 2016 jazz album Live at Grillby's by Carlos Eiene, better known as insaneintherainmusic.
-Another album of jazz duets based on Undertale's songs, Prescription for Sleep, was performed and released in 2016 by saxophonist Norihiko Hibino and pianist Ayaki Sato.
+The game's official soundtrack was released by video game music label Materia Collective on the same day as the game.
+Additionally, two official Undertale cover albums have been released: the 2015 metal/electronic album Determination by RichaadEB and Amie Waters, and the 2016 jazz album Live at Grillby's by Carlos Eiene.
+Another jazz duet album based on Undertale's songs, Prescription for Sleep, was released in 2016 by saxophonist Norihiko Hibino and pianist Ayaki Sato.

 A 2xLP vinyl edition of the Undertale soundtrack, produced by iam8bit, was also released in the same year.
 Two official UNDERTALE Piano Collections sheet music books and digital albums, arranged by David Peacock and performed by Augustine Mayuga Gonzales, were released in 2017 and 2018 by Materia Collective.
-A Mii Fighter costume based on Sans was made available for download in the crossover title Super Smash Bros.
-Ultimate in September 2019, marking the character's official debut as a 3D model.
-This costume also adds a new arrangement of "Megalovania" by Fox as a music track.
+A Mii Fighter costume based on Sans was made available for download by Nintendo for Super Smash Bros.
+Ultimate in September 2019 alongside a new arrangement of "Megalovania".
 Super Smash Bros. director Masahiro Sakurai noted that Sans was a popular request to appear in the game.
 Music from Undertale was also added to Taiko no Tatsujin: Drum 'n' Fun! as downloadable content.